Home Based Education FAQ

 So much 'school' can and should be playful and enjoyable - card and board games, reading books, building models, art, watching documentaries, nature walks, learning family history, talking with family, gardening, cooking, sewing, journaling, playing sports - you name it!

 Think of how useful it would be for a high school student to have a part time job or create a small business (mowing lawns, shoveling snow, babysitting, making an Etsy shop etc.).
 They can write a resume, set up a bank account and learn how to balance their books, learn how to best communicate with their customers, develop a web or social media page, etc. Home based learning gives you immense freedom to really focus on what your child enjoys and is passionate about!
+In many ways, home based education, is truly life education.
+It is learning things in hands on ways that are truly applicable to meaningful living.
+Need to learn fractions, lets get busy baking!
+1/2 cup of this, 1/4 cup of that...
+Learning about ecosystems?
+Then let get out and visit ecosystems and observe them and feel them and spend time in them.
+Learning from books is wonderful, especially when you can't have the experience, such as learning about oceans while living in Saskatchewan.
+But, when you can get out and learn about something in person, the learning is so much more impactful and meaningful!

 So, if you choose home education, don't try to just replicate school at home, think about what your children love to learn about and let that guide you.
-Language arts can be reading books and writing about dinosaurs, fairies, cowboys, cars, farming, anything!
+Language arts can be reading books and writing about dinosaurs, fairies, construction equipment, cars, farming, anything!
 When your child is interested in what they are learning, there is deeper, more meaningful learning happening!
 You can use a curriculum to help guide you or for them to work on for part of the day but then allow lots of time for creative freedom.
 Living is learning and learning is living.

 Legalities of Homeschooling